Bishop v. Smith

 On January 16, the state of Oklahoma filed an appeal of the ruling declaring the marriage ban unconstitutional - and shortly after, Phillips and Barton filed an appeal to the 10th Circuit for their part of the lawsuit, which asked the court to declare that neither an Oklahoma amendment nor federal law can permit Oklahoma to refuse to recognize their California marriage.

 The briefing in the appeals hearing has been expedited: Oral arguments were held on April 17 by a three-judge panel in the 10th Circuit Court of Appeals.
 The Court issued its ruling affirming the district court ruling on July 17.

-- WRIT OF CERTIORARI: 'Bishop v.
+- BRIEF IN SUPPORT OF CERTIORARI: 'Bishop v.
 Smith' from Plaintiffs

 - WRIT OF CERTIORARI: 'Bishop v.
 Smith' from Oklahoma

 - RULING: 'Bishop v.
 Smith' at the 10th Circuit